-The exact variational formulation (\ref{eq:F}) is the starting point for approximate variational formulations, such as BP \cite{yedidia_constructing_2005} and TRW \cite{wainwright_graphical_2007}, stated solely in terms of the marginal beliefs associated with nodes and edges, respectively:
+The exact variational formulation (\ref{eq:F}) is the starting point for approximate variational formulations, such as BP \citep{yedidia_constructing_2005} and TRW \citep{wainwright_graphical_2007}, stated solely in terms of the marginal beliefs associated with nodes and edges, respectively:

-Moreover, \emph{fractional} approach developed in this manuscript provides variational formulation in terms of the marginal probabilities generalizing (and, in fact, interpolating between) respective BP and TRW approaches.
+Moreover, the \emph{fractional} approach developed in this manuscript provides a variational formulation in terms of the marginal probabilities, generalizing (and, in fact, interpolating between) the respective BP and TRW approaches.
 Therefore, we now turn to stating the fractional variational formulation.